-(1) diversify the board with young new talent
+(1) diversify the board with new voices, perspectives, lived experience and talent

-(2) fresh new thinking of Berkeley-Haas MBA students, who are prepared to join your board by concurrently taking a course on Nonprofit Boards, and being coached by experienced nonprofit board coaches and faculty from the Center for Social Sector Leadership (insert link to coaches’ bios)
+(2) fresh thinking of Berkeley Haas MBA students, who are prepared to join your board by concurrently taking a course on Nonprofit Boards, while being coached by experienced nonprofit board coaches and faculty from the Center for Social Sector Leadership

 Additionally, boards contribute to developing the next generation of future board members.

 - October 2021 through May 2022 – Berkeley Board Fellows serve with nonprofits